Photograph courtesy of Lou Rust

 Relatives Notified & Address: Husband of Elizabeth Last of 11, Little Gipping Street, Ipswich.

-Uncle to ALBERT STANLEY SMITH.
+Brother to CHARLES LAST and Uncle to ALBERT STANLEY SMITH.

 1881 Cottage, Earl Stonham, Suffolk.